Hillscheid: Transport

 Bundesstraße 49 linking Koblenz and Montabaur lies 5 km to the south.
 The A 48 with its Höhr-Grenzhausen interchange (AS 12) lies 6 km away.

+There was a stop of the branch line Grenzau - Höhr-Grenzhausen - Hillscheid of the Engers-Au railway in Hillscheid which is out of service today.

 Education

 In Hillscheid there is a primary school with a sport hall.
 Also there are Catholic and communal kindergartens.

 Other

 At 50°25′27″N 7°43′55″E is found a 99-m-tall transmitter owned by Deutsche Telekom AG, which bears the nickname Alarmstange (roughly, “signal mast”).